jarredhawkins/elgin-2468/README.md

 , I managed to get a successful working order in.

 BP1819 or 55621 is the part number.
-Outer bag was branded "Brewer Quilting and Sewing", "Reorder number #BP1819".
+  - Outer bag was branded "Brewer Quilting and Sewing", "Reorder number #BP1819".
-Inside the bag was labeled "55621".
+  - Inside the bag was labeled "55621".
-Both probably work, but not sure of a reliable source to get them yet.
+  - Both probably work, but not sure of a reliable source to get them yet.

 Also tried [ultimatesewingandvac.com](https://ultimatesewingandvac.com/product/foot-straight-stitch-high-shank-left-position-wide/)
 but they never shipped my order out.

+Similar feet:
-55605/BP1818 is wide, low shank foot (could use adapter) 55688H is high shank, center position
+  - 55605/BP1818 is wide, low shank foot (could use adapter)
+  - 55688H is high shank, center position

 ### Kenmore feet